Average Home Inspection Cost In The U.S.

-If you can find a well qualified, quality, experienced home inspector with a great reputation, who knows your area that can offer you all the extra services you need for a GREAT price then absolutely hire them.
+If you can find a well qualified, quality, experienced home inspector with a great reputation, who knows your area and can offer you all the extra services you need for a GREAT price, then absolutely hire them.

 Not all cheaper inspectors are bad, and not all expensive inspectors are good.

 Here’s how to get a home inspection:

 1. I recommend going to these two websites:

 The inspectors listed here have voluntarily undergone extra training, obtained extra certifications and pride themselves on being simply better inspectors to benefit their clients (YOU)! .

 They are licensed in states that require licenses and hold themselves to a higher standard.

 2. Pick your top 5 candidates, then, cross correlate the results you find there with Google and Yelp reviews.
 Inspectors with better/more reviews are normally well organized, have more experience and care about what their customers think.

 Alternatively you could do it the other way around and start with well reviewed companies in your area first, then make sure they are certified by ASHI or InterNACHI.
 Either way works.